A topological characterization of LF-spaces: Introduction

+Deleting the adjective ``finite-dimensional'' from this characterization, we obtain a characterization of (open subspaces of) the space $Q\times\IR^\infty$ where $Q=[0,1]^\w$ is the Hilbert cube, see \cite{Sak84}.

-Replacing the class of finite-dimensional compact metrizable spaces in this theorem by the class of Polish spaces, E.Pentsak \cite{Pen} obtained a topological characterization of the topological direct limit $\tlim (l_2)^n$ of the tower of Hilbert spaces where each space $l_2^n$ is identified with the subspace $l_2^n\times\{0\}$ of the Hilbert space $l_2^{n+1}$.
+Replacing the class of finite-dimensional compact metrizable spaces in Theorem~\ref{sakai} by the class of Polish spaces, E.~Pentsak~\cite{Pen} obtained a topological characterization of (open subspaces of) the topological direct limit $\tlim (l_2)^n$ of the tower of Hilbert spaces where each space $l_2^n$ is identified with the subspace $l_2^n\times\{0\}$ of the Hilbert space $l_2^{n+1}$.
 However, the topology of the topological direct limit $\tlim l_2^n$ is strictly stronger that the topology of the direct limit $\lclim l_2^n$ of that tower in the category of locally convex spaces.
 Moreover, $\tlim l_2^n$ is not even homeomorphic to a topological group, see \cite{Ba98}.
-In fact, an LF-space $X$ is homeomorphic to the topological direct limit of a tower of metrizable spaces if and only if $X$ is either metrizable or is topologically isomorphic to $\IR^\infty$, see \cite{BZ}.
+In fact, an $LF$-space $X$ is homeomorphic to the topological direct limit of a tower of metrizable spaces if and only if $X$ is either metrizable or is topologically isomorphic to $\IR^\infty$, see \cite{BZ} and \cite{Ba98a}.

-This means that topological direct limits cannot be used for describing the topology of non-metrizable LF-spaces which are different from $\IR^\infty$.
-On the other hand, it was discovered in \cite{BR1} that for any tower $(X_n)_{n\in\w}$ of Fr\'echet spaces the topology of the LF-space $X=\lclim X_n$ coincides with the topology of the direct limit $\ulim X_n$ of this tower in the category of uniform spaces!
+This means that topological direct limits cannot be used for describing the topology of non-metrizable $LF$-spaces which are different from $\IR^\infty$.
+On the other hand, it was discovered in \cite{BR10} that for any tower $(X_n)_{n\in\w}$ of Fr\'echet spaces the topology of the $LF$-space $X=\lclim X_n$ coincides with the topology of the direct limit $\ulim X_n$ of this tower in the category of uniform spaces!

 By the {\em uniform direct limit} $\ulim X_n$ of a tower